meefen/bookdown-demo/syllabus/syllabus.md

 #### Textbook

 - Carolan, B. V. (2014). *[Social network analysis and education: Theory, methods and applications](http://methods.sagepub.com.ezp1.lib.umn.edu/book/social-network-analysis-and-education)*.
-Thousand Oaks, CA: SAGE Publications.

-(*Note: Free access arranged through the UMN Library.
+Thousand Oaks, CA: SAGE Publications.  (*Note: Free access arranged through the UMN Library.
 Follow the link above.*)

 Optional:

 - Scott, J. (2013). *Social network analysis* (3rd ed.).
 Thousand Oaks, CA: SAGE Publications.
+- Scott, J., & Carrington, P. J. (2011).
+[The SAGE Handbook of Social Network Analysis](http://methods.sagepub.com.ezp2.lib.umn.edu/book/the-sage-handbook-of-social-network-analysis).
+SAGE Publications.

 #### Technical requirements

 **Internet use**.
 All participants are expected to have access to the Internet in order to participate in this course.
 If you need technical support, consider visiting UMN OIT's [tech help walk-in locations](http://it.umn.edu/help/walk-in) on campus.

 **Software**.
-To succeed in this class, you will need to use [Hypothes.is](https://hypothes.is), [Slack](slack.com), [Gephi](https://gephi.org/), [R](https://www.r-project.org/), and typical word processing software like Google Docs.
+To succeed in this class, you will need to use [Hypothes.is](https://hypothes.is), [Slack](www.slack.com), [Gephi](https://gephi.org/), [R](https://www.r-project.org/), and typical word processing software like Google Docs.
 Note that Gephi depends on Java, so your computer should support Java as well.
 For [R](https://www.r-project.org/), the `sna` and `igraph` packages need to be installed, in addition to the standard R base installation.
 [RStudio](https://www.rstudio.com/) is the recommended software environment.
 You are not expected to pick up every tool at once.
 Detailed guidelines will be provided on the course website to introduce each of them.

 #### Deadlines & late assignments